-The courses leading to the Pass Degree in the Schools of Accountancy and Economics and the Department of Marketing can be completed in a minimum of three years by students in full-time courses.
-Courses leading to the Honours Degree in the two Schools and in the Department of Marketing can be completed in a minimum of four years by students in full-time courses.
-Students in part-time courses can complete the courses in a minimum of six years for the Pass Degree and seven years for the Honours Degree, except in Applied Psychology, where the Honours course can be completed in a minimum of six years.
+The courses leading to the pass degree in the Schools of Accountancy, Economics, and Marketing can be completed in a minimum of three years by students in full-time courses.
+Courses leading to the honours degree in the three Schools can be completed in a minimum of four years by students in full-time courses.
+Students in part-time courses can complete the courses in a minimum of six years for the pass degree and seven years for the honours Degree, except in Applied Psychology, where the honours course can be completed in a minimum of six years.